Lynndroid21/Hypreco-dots/README.md

 **Instructions**

-simply drag and drop the files/folders you want into the .config folder, reboot and enjoy!
+sClone this repo and run ./setup.sh and enjoy!

 # DISCLAIMER